fbpx

 • Carbohydrates can cause gas and bloating.

-IBS Elimination diets to reset the gut
+IBS Elimination diets to reset your gut

 Many of my clients go through the low FODMAP diet, because this is a tried and tested method for reducing digestive symptoms, but it doesn’t work for everyone.